Let Our Team Answer Your Questions.

 PLEASE NOTE: Never use a steel trowel or power trowel machine on exterior concrete.
 This will have a detrimental effect on the surface properties and could cause a premature failure.
 The placement method (chute, wheelbarrow, pump, etc.) will also help us with proper mix selection and properties.

 Q: WHO CAN I TALK TO IF I HAVE QUESTIONS AND NEED ASSISTANCE?

 A: We are here to assist you in any way we can with your concrete project.
-Wayne Concrete staff is knowledgeable and experienced in all aspects of concrete products and concrete construction.
+Wayne Paving & Gravel staff is knowledgeable and experienced in all aspects of concrete products and concrete construction.

 PAVING & SEALING QUESTIONS

 Q: HOW SOON CAN YOU WALK OR DRIVE ON YOUR NEW DRIVEWAY?